ramesh040183-code/edulab/README.md

 - Gained practical skills in CI/CD automation using GitLab and Jenkins.

 ## License
-- This project is open-source and available under the MIT License.
+- This project is open-source License.